-In recent years, I’ve tried to show restraint when we have Sloppy Joes.
-I know all that meat and sticky, sweet sauce really isn’t the healthiest option.
+In recent years, I’ve tried to show restraint when we have sloppy joes.
+I know all that sticky, sweet sauce really isn’t the healthiest option.

-Tim was a bit skeptical about throwing veggies into a beloved meat lover’s meal.
-But, after one bite, we both agreed that there is absolutely no reason to go back to making Sloppy Joes the old way.
+Tim was a bit skeptical about throwing veggies into his beloved, meat lover’s meal.
+But, after one bite, we both agreed that there is absolutely no reason to go back to making sloppy joes the old way.

 We found a balance.

 Using Meat And Veggies in Sloppy Joes For A Complete Meal

 There is still meat in these guys.
 We use 90% lean ground beef to get rid of some of the greasiness from the sauce.
 But, it still gives the good beefy flavor and texture that you crave.

 To fill out the beef, we’ve added lentils, which are probably the best bean to use as a beef substitute.
 Lentils give extra vitamins and minerals, as well as fiber.
 The added fiber makes these sloppy joes more filling than the traditional version.

 Carrots give a slightly sweet flavor for the sauce, which means less sugar.
 And they’re grated, so they blend in nicely.